+Collective Agreements: Municipalities can be at different points in their cycle of collective agreements, which can lead to wage differences between fire services.

 Fire Prevention and Education: Enforcement of the Fire Code, and the presence of working smoke alarms.

 Geography: Topography, urban/rural mix, road congestion, fire station locations and travel distances from those stations.

 Nature and Extent of Fire Risk: Type of building construction or occupancy, e.g. apartment dwellings vs. single family homes vs. institutions such as hospitals.

 Response Agreements: Depending on response agreements between Fire Services, Emergency Medical Services (EMS) and hospital protocols, responses to medical calls can be a significant activity.

 Service Levels: Set by municipal councils, based on local needs and circumstances (staffing, resources, response expectations, etc.) and in accordance with the Fire Protection & Prevention Act, Section 2(1)(b).

-Service Standards: The service level standard included in the OMBI measures is each municipality's 90th percentile response time standard (minutes and number of personnel) in the urban component of the municipality.
+Service Standards: Service level standard is each municipality's 90th percentile response time standard (minutes and number of personnel) in the urban component of the municipality.
 These standards affect the number/locations of stations, vehicles and firefighters required.

 Staffing Models: Use of full-time firefighters or composite models that include both full-time and part-time or volunteer firefighters.
-Additional Information:

-Urban areas is defined as those served by full-time firefighters stationed with their vehicles on a continuous basis Rural areas is defined as those served by volunteer firefighters who are engaged in other professions, but are on call to respond to emergencies as they arise The one OMBI exception to this is the City of Thunder Bay, which uses full-time firefighters to serve both urban and rural areas; therefore Thunder Bay's results have been summarized entirely as "urban" to improve the comparability with other municipalities served by full-time firefighters.
-Fire Services How many hours are staffed fire vehicles available to respond to emergencies?
+Urban areas is defined as those served by full-time firefighters stationed with their vehicles on a continuous basis.

+Rural areas is defined as those served by volunteer firefighters who are engaged in other professions, but are on call to respond to emergencies as they arise.

+The one OMBI exception to this is the City of Thunder Bay, which uses full-time firefighters to serve both urban and rural areas; therefore Thunder Bay's results have been summarized entirely as "urban" to improve the comparability with other municipalities served by full-time firefighters.

+Fire Services

+How many hours are staffed fire vehicles available to respond to emergencies?

 Fig 10.1 Number of Staffed Fire In-Service Vehicle Hours per Capita (Urban and Rural)

+Source: FIRE230 - Urban (Service Level)

-Source: FIRE230 - Urban; FIRE232 - Rural (Service Level)
+Source: FIRE232 - Rural (Service Level)

 Note: Rural areas tend to have higher vehicle hours because a proportionately greater number of vehicles are necessary to adequately cover broader geographic service areas with an acceptable response time.
 Rural areas typically do not have fire hydrants, necessitating the use of water tanker vehicles that are not required in urban areas.

 How many injuries and fatalities resulted from residential fires?

-Fig 10.2 Residential Fire Related Injuries and Fatalities per 100,000 Population (Entire Municipality)
+Fig 10.2 Residential Fire Related Fatalities per 100,000 Population (Urban and Rural)

-Municipality per 1 ial Fire Relate 100,000 Popula tire Municipal FIRE105 ation per 1 al Fire Related 00,000 Popula htire Municipa FIRE110 lation
+Municipality 10 Il Fire Related I 00,000 Populatio ntire Municipali (FIRE105) on Residential Fire Related Fatalities 100,000 Population Entire Municipality (FIRE110)

-2011 2012 2013 2011 2012 2013
+2012 2013 2014 2012 2013 2014

-Calgary 1.74 1.79 0.78 0.18 0.27 0.43
+CAL 1.79 0.78 1.67 0.27 0.43 0.42

-Hamilton 6.97 7.85 7.22 0.19 0.19 0.19
+НАМ 7.85 7.22 4.95 0.19 0.19 0.18

-London 10.10 6.49 6.96 0.00 0.27 0.54
+LON 6.49 6.96 N/A 0.27 0.54 N/A

+MTL N/A 3.29 1.50 N/A 0.57 0.46

-Ottawa 2.80 3.32 2.44 0.43 0.21 0.32
+ОТТ 3.32 2.44 2.84 0.21 0.32 0.21

-Sudbury (Greater) 4.37 4.94 3.71 0.62 0.62 0.62

-Thunder Bay 11.99 5.54 3.69 1.85 2.77 0.00
+TBAY 6.41 3.66 7.38 2.75 0.00 0.00

-Toronto 2.99 4.67 4.00 0.63 0.40 0.40
+TOR 4.67 4.00 5.48 0.40 0.40 0.32

-Windsor 16.12 13.28 21.81 1.90 0.95 0.95
+WIND 13.28 21.81 13.75 0.95 0.95 0.95

-Winnipeg 21.25 22.49 13.30 0.89 1.02 0.72
+WINN 22.49 13.30 11.70 1.02 0.72 0.14

-Median 6.97 5.54 4.00 0.62 0.40 0.43
+MED 6.45 4.00 5.22 0.34 0.43 0.27

 Source: FIRE105; FIRE110 (Community Impact)

 How many fires resulted in property loss?

-10.3 Number of Residential Structural Fires with Losses per 1,000 Households (Urban and Rural)
+Fig 10.3 Number of Residential Structural Fires with Losses per 1,000 Households (Urban and Rural)